elsayedamine/MINIRT/README.md

 # the cone normal when flipped (partially fixed)
 # the cone angle/ width doesnt change (new / big issue that we forgot)
-    # light diffusion when an object hits it (slightly fixed)

 # cone textures
 # cylinder texture